 Mexican Dry Adobo Seasoning

 A fusion of Mexican and American spices – a dry rub that combines the flavors of Mexico using dried pasilla and ancho chiles, with spices commonly used in dry rubs across the American South.
 Make a batch and it will keep for months if stores in an airtight container.

 I don’t watch much TV, but one show I am pretty addicted to is Chopped on the Food Network.
 I love seeing what mystery ingredients the contestants will get, and love seeing what the chefs come up with under pressure.
-But what really gets me watching is the judges, at times they can be a bit harsh, which makes me thankful I’m not on that show.
 If you watch Chopped, then you probably recognize Aaron Sanchez, chef from Centrico in NYC.
-This adobo recipe is from his new cookbook, Simple Food, Big Flavor.
-I actually quartered the recipe and it still made a lot, and used it to make a delicious pork tenderloin from his book (recipe coming next), but thought this should live on a page of it’s own.
+This authentic Mexican adobo recipe is from his new cookbook, Simple Food, Big Flavor.
+I actually quartered the recipe and it still made a lot, and used it to make this delicious adobo rubbed pork tenderloin from his book.

-This can be used as a rub, for seasoning chili, stews, black bean soup and more.
+This can be used as a rub for pork, steaks, chicken, for adding seasoning to chili, stews and more.